jliagouris/UCDS/assignments.md

 - [Ray documentation](https://docs.ray.io/en/latest/)

 ### Due dates
-There will be three (4) assignments during the semester, with availability and due dates as shown below:
+There will be four (4) assignments during the semester, with availability and due dates as shown below:

 | Assignment | Available | Due | Time |
 | :------: | :-----: | :---: |